Montana Draw Odds & Application Guide

 What happens to my points if I don’t apply one year?

 Nothing.
 Your accumulated bonus points remain on your account indefinitely.
 You don’t lose points for skipping a year.
-However, you also don’t gain a point for that year, which means every year you skip is a year your competitors pull further ahead in the squaring math.
+However, you also don’t gain a point for that year, which means every year you skip is a year your competitors pull further ahead in the weighting math.
 Consistency matters.

 Can I apply for elk and deer in the same application?